dproctor/wedding-website/stanley.md

 Read our guide below or use this <a href="https://www.google.com/maps/d/u/0/edit?mid=1_B3vhMWHFdH3K45NLqSttNAF5bBIlxmC&usp=sharing">interactive map</a> to pick a spot.

-<h3><a name="stanley-town-square" id="stanley-town-square"   href="https://www.stanleytownsquare.com/">Stanley Town Square Condo Hotel</a></h3>
-<em>Update: One suite studio left.
-Call 208- 918-1578 to book.</em> These are probably the nicest accommodations in town.
-Most are suites with multiple rooms that have been updated with kitchens and upscale but homey decor.
-If you're a family or friends wanting to share and aren’t interested in roughing it, book here!
-<a href="https://goo.gl/maps/pdJ3k6gyYd9kPmYS8">Google maps</a>

 <h3><a name="stanley-high-country-inn" id="stanley-high-country-inn"   href="https://stanleyinn.com/">Stanley High Country Inn</a></h3>
-<em>Update: One king room left.</em> A popular hotel in town with basic but comfortable rooms and log cabin decor.
+<em>Update: One king room left in our room block.
+Call 208-774-7000 to book.</em> A popular hotel in town with basic but comfortable rooms and log cabin decor.
 This hotel is part of the Redfish Resort and includes a complimentary shuttle to Redfish Lake. <a href="https://goo.gl/maps/79nR3iK61rJreeH37">Google maps</a>

 <h3><a name="sawtooth-hotel" id="sawtooth-hotel"   href="https://sawtoothhotel.com/">Sawtooth Hotel</a></h3>
-<em>Update: Three rooms left.</em> Funky little hotel with old country decor right above the best restaurant in town.
+<em>Update: One room left.</em> Funky little hotel with old country decor right above the best restaurant in town.
 Note that some rooms have shared bathrooms. <a href="https://goo.gl/maps/cLRjQ67h5Ct7HS6ZA">Google maps</a>

 <h3><a name="danners-log-cabins" id="danners-log-cabins"   href="http://www.dannerslogcabins.com/">Danner’s Log Cabins</a></h3>
 These simple but cozy cabins began as one of Idaho's first Ranger Stations back in the late 1800's.